-- 80 recurrence and can develop CDDP resistance resulting in unfavorable prognosis [23]. - 81 Approximately 5% of all TGCT patients and 10-20% of patients with disseminated disease are - 82 chemoresistant to CDDP and do not achieve a durable complete remission [24, 25].
-Patients who - 83 fail to achieve remission after either high-dose chemotherapy or second-line salvage therapy have - an extremely poor prognosis, and the vast majority eventually die of the disease [26].
-CDDP - 85 chemotherapy can trigger therapy-induced resistance, late toxicity and associates with - 86 complications and secondary side effects including infertility, cardiovascular disease, - 87 hypogonadism, chronic neurotoxicity, hearing loss, renal function impairment, pulmonary fibrosis, - 88 secondary neoplasms and psychosocial and mental problems [27]. - 89 To identify the optimal treatment regimen for individual TGCT patients, the currently available - 90 clinical risk stratification systems are considered not sophisticated enough to truly distinguish - 91 TGCT patients with excellent and poor treatment outcomes.
-According to statistics and - 92 International Germ Cell Consensus Classification (IGCCC) (1997), 55% of patients are expected to - 93 be chemotherapy-resistant and 45% of patients are expected to respond standard CDDP therapy - 94 [28].
-However, such stratification is not possible upfront at the time of diagnosis. - 95 It is therefore crucial to extend present knowledge of TGCT biology to develop combined clinico- - 96 biological risk stratification algorithms, improved panels of biomarkers and targets for the - 97 development of novel therapeutic agents and regimens for TGCT patients, especially for precise - 98 watching of patients during active survillence and stratification due to risk of relaps and therapy - 99 resistance.
+To identify the optimal treatment regimen for individual TGCT patients, the currently available clinical risk stratification systems are considered not sophisticated enough to truly distinguish TGCT patients with excellent and poor treatment outcomes.
+According to statistics and

+International Germ Cell Consensus Classification (IGCCC) (1997), 55% of patients are expected to be chemotherapyresistant and 45% of patients are expected to respond standard CDDP therapy [28].
+However, such stratification is not possible upfront at the time of diagnosis.

+Therefore, it is crucial to extend present knowledge of TGCT biology to develop combined clinico-biological risk stratification algorithms, improved panels of biomarkers and targets for the development of novel therapeutic agents and regimens for TGCT patients, especially for precise watching of patients during active surveillance and stratification due to risk of relapse and therapy resistance.

-DNA damge and response in cisplatin sensitivity
+DNA damage and response in cisplatin sensitivity

-- Due to very good responsiveness to CDDP treatment even in the late phase disease [29], TGCTs - serve as an excellent model system for studying the molecular mechanisms associated with - 103 chemosensitivity and resistance.
-However, novel diagnostic, prognostic and therapeutic approaches - are not extensively applied due to lack of novel biomarkers and druggable targets.
-Consequently, - 105 patients refractory to standard chemotherapy lack the possibility to receive novel effective - treatments and their prognosis is unsatisfactory [30].
-Understanding mechanisms responsible for - 107 chemoresistance might disclose novel important biomarkers and potentially offer new therapeutical - 108 targets. - 109 Chemoresistance can arise from reduced CDDP uptake, increased eflux, its inactivation by - intracellular antioxidants, and increased DNA repair capacity [31].
-An impressive CDDP response - 111 rates have been linked to an intrinsic hypersensitivity to DNA damaging agents, as observed in - several human EC lines derived from TGCT [32] and strong correlation with the expression of - OCT4, SOX2 and NANOG pluripotency factors.
-OCT4 expressed in embryonic stem cells controls their survival and pluripotency by cooperating with different transcription factors such as SOX2
+Due to very good responsiveness to CDDP treatment even in the late phase disease [29], TGCTs serve as an excellent model system for studying the molecular mechanisms associated with chemosensitivity and resistance.
+However, novel diagnostic, prognostic and therapeutic approaches are not extensively applied due to the lack of novel biomarkers and druggable targets.
+Consequently, patients' refractories to standard chemotherapy lack the possibility to receive novel effective treatments and their prognosis is unsatisfactory [30].
+Understanding mechanisms responsible for chemoresistance might disclose novel important biomarkers and potentially offer new therapeutical targets.

-115 [33].
+Chemoresistance can arise from reduced CDDP uptake, increased efflux, its inactivation by intracellular antioxidants, and increased DNA repair capacity [31].
+An impressive CDDP response rates have been linked to an intrinsic hypersensitivity to DNA damaging agents, as observed in several human EC lines derived from TGCT [32] and strong correlation with the expression of OCT4, SOX2 and NANOG pluripotency factors.
+OCT4 expressed in embryonic stem cells controls their survival and pluripotency by cooperating with different transcription factors such as SOX2 [33].
 Loss of OCT4 expression leads to CDDP resistance development [34].

-In general, somatic cancers' resistance to genotoxic chemotherapy associates with accumulated 116 mutations in DNA damage response (DDR) pathways, mostly in the TP53 gene [35].
-In response to 117 chemotherapeutic drugs, the DDR is triggered by early phosphorylation-driven signaling cascades 118 followed by a delayed response and induction of CDK (cyclin-dependent kinase) inhibitors for 119 prolonged cell cycle arrest [36].
-The cytotoxic effect of CDDP is triggered by intra- and inter-strand 120 platinum-DNA adducts and DNA-protein crosslinks that form on DNA, such as Pt-GpG adducts 121 [24], promoting the apoptotic pathways [37].
-DDR mechanisms can repair DNA lesions via 122 different DNA repair pathways, represented by six major classes of repair factors: (1) structure-123 124 specific nucleases, which recognize and incise specific DNA structures, (2) translesion DNA synthesis, (TLS) polymerases, error-prone polymerases that are able to tolerate DNA damage in the 125 template DNA strand, (3) homologous recombination (HR), (4) mismatch repair (MMR), (5) 126 nucleotide excision repair (NER), and (6) DNA damage response and repair pathway that is 127 defective in patients suffering from devastating genetic disease, known as Fanconi anemia pathway 128 (FA) [38] (Figure 1).
-NER represents the main defensive barrier against DNA damage [39] and a 129 major repair system for chemo- as well as radiotherapy-induced DNA damage [40].
-Therefore, the 130 status of NER is a critical indicator of the CDDP chemotherapy outcome.
-131 proteins (from XPA to XPG) and approximately two dozens of non-XP proteins [41].
-NER works via two pathways: global genome repair (GGR) involved in injury repair for any genomic sequence, important to prevent carcinogenesis and transcription-coupled repair (TCR) [42] responsible for
+In general, somatic cancer resistance to genotoxic chemotherapy associates with accumulated mutations in DNA damage response (DDR) pathways, mostly in the TP53 gene [35].
+In response to chemotherapeutic drugs, the DDR is triggered by early phosphorylation-driven signaling cascades followed by a delayed response and induction of CDK (cyclin-dependent kinase) inhibitors for prolonged cell cycle arrest [36].
+The cytotoxic effect of CDDP is triggered by intra- and inter-strand platinum-DNA adducts and DNA-protein crosslinks that form on DNA, such as Pt-GpG adducts [24], promoting the apoptotic pathways [37].
+DDR mechanisms can repair DNA lesions via different DNA repair pathways, represented by six major classes of repair factors: (1) structure-specific nucleases, which recognize and incise specific DNA structures, (2) translesion DNA synthesis, (TLS) polymerases, error-prone polymerases that are able to tolerate DNA damage in the template DNA strand, (3) homologous recombination (HR), (4) mismatch repair (MMR), (5) nucleotide excision repair (NER), and (6) DNA damage response and repair pathway that is defective in patients suffering from devastating genetic disease, known as Fanconi anemia pathway (FA) [38] (Figure 1).
+NER represents the main defensive barrier against DNA damage [39] and a major repair system for chemo- as well as radiotherapy-induced DNA damage [40].
+Therefore, the status of NER is a critical indicator of the CDDP chemotherapy outcome.